Volga Finns

 Approximate ethno-linguistic map of European Russia in the 9th century: the five Volga Finnic groups of the Merya, Mari, Muromians, Meshchera and Mordvins are shown as being surrounded by the Slavs to the west, the (Finnic) Veps to the northwest, the Permians to the northeast, and the (Turkic) Bulgars and Khazars to the southeast and south.

+Reconstructions of Finnic clothes of 5-7th century, Ryazan-Oka culture.

+Oka Finns jewellery, 4-7th century.

 The Volga Finns (Note: Also known as Volga Finnic peoples, Volga Finno-Ugrians, or Eastern Finns.) are a historical group of peoples living in the vicinity of the Volga, who speak Uralic languages.
 Their modern representatives are the Mari people, the Erzya and the Moksha (commonly grouped together as Mordvins) as well as speakers of the extinct Merya, Muromian and Meshchera languages.

 The modern representatives of Volga Finns live in the basins of the Sura and Moksha rivers, as well as (in smaller numbers) in the interfluve between the Volga and the Belaya rivers.
 The Mari language has two dialects, the Meadow Mari and the Hill Mari.

 Traditionally the Mari and the Mordvinic languages (Erzya and Moksha) were considered to form a Volga-Finnic or Volgaic group within the Uralic language family, accepted by linguists like Robert Austerlitz (1968), Aurélien Sauvageot & Karl Heinrich Menges (1973) and Harald Haarmann (1974), but rejected by others like Björn Collinder (1965) and Robert Thomas Harms (1974).

 This grouping has also been criticized by Salminen (2002), who suggests it may be simply a geographic, not a phylogenetic, group.